 Marine Autonomous Systems (MAS) investment

-The marine sensor development capital call will support the development of the next generation of miniaturised, low-power sensors for increased endurance and capability, awarded through a capital call that was run in 2016.
-The resulting sensors will be integrated into the marine autonomous systems currently available or such as those described above being developed at NERC's National Oceanography Centre (NOC) - one of only half a dozen or so large oceanographic institutions world-wide, capable of undertaking and supporting global-scale ocean science.
+NERC also invested up to £3·4 million towards the development of the next generation of miniaturised, low-power sensors for increased endurance and capability, awarded through a capital call that was run in 2016.
+The resulting sensors are being integrated into the marine autonomous systems currently available or such as those described above being developed at NOC - one of only half a dozen or so large oceanographic institutions world-wide, capable of undertaking and supporting global-scale ocean science.
 The outcomes of this call are contained within the link below.

 If you have any queries, please contact firstname.lastname@example.org.